 A .
 A first step should be to check the declared data on which the rating is based.
 CRF is committed to full transparency, and all valid CRF certificates are available for inspection online.
 If you still have questions, you can file a rating inquiry.

-On receipt of your inquiry, the CRF Technical Committee will review the certificate, and if there is a error, they will notify the yacht owner of the error and any resulting change in rating.
-IF the measurement in question needs verification from an independent outside source, a measurer will be hired at the expense of the appealing party.
+On receipt of your inquiry, the CRF Technical Committee will review the certificate, and if they determine that there is a error, they will notify the yacht owner of the error and of any resulting change in rating.
+If the measurement in question needs verification from an independent outside source, a measurer will be hired at the expense of the appealing party.

 A. No. A boat can have just one valid certificate and one pair of ratings at any one time.
-A boat will be allowed one configuration change (e.g from a big genoa to a small jib) during any one season.
+A boat will be allowed one configuration change (e.g from a big genoa to a small jib) during any one racing season.
 A new CRF certificate reflecting that one change must be issued at least 10 days before the next race in which the boat competes, and the boat may not revert back to her original configuration later in the same season.
-(This ‘one change’ limitation does not preclude correcting errors or making minor updates to declarations, which may be accepted and a new certificate issued, at the discretion of CRF administration).
+This ‘one change’ limitation does not preclude correcting errors or making minor updates to declarations, which may be accepted and a new certificate issued, at the discretion of CRF administration.

 A. A CRF certificate is valid for the calendar year in which it is issued, and must be renewed each year in order to be valid for racing.

 A. Although the application is processed automatically for a rating, to ensure accuracy each certificate will be manually reviewed before it is issued.
 CRF typically starts issuing new certificates in April.
-After that start up, plan on at least 5-7 business days, and if applying during July and August, it may take longer due to a larger number of certificates being issued.
+After that start up, plan on at least 5-7 business days early in the season.
+If applying during July and August, it may take longer due to a larger number of certificates being issued.